-In PwC, we have come to the realisation that to have impact and serve our communities, our stakeholders and our clients, we need diverse talent.
+At PwC, we have come to the realisation that to have impact and serve our communities, our stakeholders and our clients, we need diverse talent.
 To solve the problems our stakeholders are facing, we need diverse talent.
 To build trust across different points of view, we need diverse talent.
 Thus, it's imperative for us to attract, retain and develop diverse professionals to spur innovation, drive growth and sustain competitive advantage in the marketplace.

-The experience of our D&I journey up to now in attracting, retaining and developing diverse talent, included many highlights but also many challenges, which have given us much food for thought.
-Along the way we have learned many valuable lessons that we are using to shape our future journey.
-These lessons are shared below to create awareness and influence others in creating or enhancing diversity and inclusiveness strategies:

-- Aiming for: Equity VS. Equality Equity is giving everyone what they need to be successful.
+Aiming for Equity VS Equality - Equity is giving everyone what they need to be successful.
 Equality is treating everyone the same.
-Equality aims to promote fairness, but it can only work if everyone starts from the same place and needs the same help.
-But not everyone starts from the same place, and not everyone has the same needs.
-Since everyone is different and we embrace these differences as unique, we must also redefine our basic expectations for fairness and success as contingent upon those individual differences.
-One of our latest efforts to support equity is the launch of a six month women initiative, with different elements (i.e panel discussions, learning interventions etc) that focuses on common issues that have an impact on their career.
+One of our actions is to continue supporting our female talent through Learning and Coaching sessions.

-- No leadership commitment, no accountability = No progress Without the right levels of leadership commitment, and - even more importantly- the appropriate accountability infrastructure, it will prove very challenging to move the needle on diversity in a sustainable way.
-For this reason we have appointed a female Partner as the D&I Leader, who has a voice in the Human Capital and Management Board and reports directly to the TSP.
+No leadership commitment, no accountability = no progress

+A female Partner has been appointed as the D&I Leader, who has a voice in the Human Capital and Management Board and reports directly to the CEO.
 This strengthens our ability to align our strategy with that of our business and have more leadership commitment when it comes to our annual D&I action plan.

-- Embed D&I in Organisation DNA Sustainable progress will not be achieved if D&I is driven in a silo.
+Embed D&I in Organisation DNA

 D&I must be embedded within the DNA of an organisation and become an intuitive and implicit aspect of every discussion, activity, client interaction and people and business process.
-To achieve this, we invest time and effort in actively influencing critical stakeholders with a view to embedding D&I within all our business activities.
-More specifically, one of our actions was to introduced a diagnostic toolkit that provides questions to consider and proven practices to help drive greater diversity across each phase of our talent cycle.
-It is an informative and inspiring tool that helps to quickly assess your approach and take action with practical suggestions.
+To support this, we have introduced a diagnostic tool kit that provides questions to consider and proven practices to help drive greater diversity across each phase of our talent cycle.

-- Keep an Open Mind
+Keep an open mind

-It is evident that we all have

-unconscious biases that come into

-play in our relationships and decision

-making, which sometimes prevent

-us from fostering an even more

-inclusive environment.
-To address

-this we have focused on reinforcing

-the behavioural changes required to

-make individuals across the firm be

-more aware of and mitigate their blind

-spots.
-This was achieved through

-various initiatives such as self-

-awareness tests, Open Mind e-learns

-and other learning interventions.
+It is evident that we all have unconscious biases, which sometimes prevent us from fostering an even more inclusive environment.
+To address this, we have focused on reinforcing the behavioural changes required to make our people be more aware of and mitigate their blind spots.
+This was achieved via online training and learning interventions on Unconscious Bias, as part of our new Blended Programs.